 After World War II, an Englishman by the name of John Wright came to the United States with a compelling story and a vision of a milling system that would revolutionize the world's flour milling industry.
 He claimed that this milling system had been built and performed successfully, but that it was destroyed, along with much of London, during the war.
-Unable to find resources to begin anew, he ventured to the with an anticipated output of 150 pounds of flour per hour.
+Unable to find resources to begin anew, he ventured to the United States and ended up before Washington State College President Compton, who personally referred him to the school's Department of Industrial Technology.
+Finding employment as a janitor, Wright made ends meet while he shared the somewhat incomplete details of this new approach to flour milling.
+University engineers were convinced to pursue the tedious fabrication of a mill prototype with an anticipated output of 150 pounds of flour per hour.
 Quoting from a speech focused on the revolutionary potential of the mill made at the 1947 International Miller's Convention by college representatives, "A near miracle happened, the mill prototype performed flawlessly from the outset".